mminer/mminer.github.com/_posts/2017-11-12-redux-esque-store-in-swift.md

 ## Refinements

 One annoyance with our current store implementation is that subscribers receive an event every time *any* state property changes, not just the one `keyPath` specifies.
 This is where RxSwift shines.
-If all properties of our state structure conform to `Equatable`, we can use the `distinctUntilChanged` operator to ensure that we only notify subscribers when the observed property actually changes.
+If all properties of our state structure conform to `Equatable`, we can use the `distinctUntilChanged` operator to ensure that we only notify subscribers when the observed property changes.

 ```swift
 func observe<T: Equatable>(_ keyPath: KeyPath<StateType, T>) -> Observable<T> {